See how a radio-dialing, non-video-gaming, book-reading, low-tech family lives

 Lev and Ezra share a bedroom to make room for their well-used art space.

 Upstairs, Laura Jo's home office is adjacent to the boys' craft room.

 In Laura Jo's sun-lit workspace, colored pencils, fabric swatches, and hand-drawn sketches adorn a cord-free desktop.

-In her office, Laura Jo, the design director for the organic textile brand Coyuchi (coyuchi.com), sketches and makes notes by hand.
+As part of her work as the design director for the organic textile brand Coyuchi (coyuchi.com), Laura Jo sketches and makes notes by hand in her office.